 Typically, bruxism is not felt by the person suffering from it, especially people suffering from sleep bruxism.
 The condition is at the outset noticed by other people, such as a sleeping partner.

 Persistent bruxism can lead to gum recession and even tooth loss as the constant grinding of the teeth and clenching of the jaw can be harmful to the teeth and the jaw.
 The edges of the teeth can wear off with the passage of time and the entire tooth structure could be affected.
 Moreover, if the teeth have already become weak due to decay, gum disease, or any factor, then they unable to resist the bruxism effect and more damage is caused.

 The treatment for bruxism depends upon the exact cause of the condition.
 If bruxism is only a habit without any other triggering factor, then habit modification should be done.
 Other Dentist Advice About Oral Health Treatments are:

 - Use of dental guards and splits

 - There are certain processes and instruments by which bruxism can be controlled.
 These are called biofeedback devices.
 For example, the biofeedback headband, etc

 - Botulinum toxin, commonly known as Botox can be used

-If you aware of grinding or clenching we recommended discuss it with your dentist and they will find the best solution for you.
+If you aware of grinding or clenching we recommended discuss it with your Oral Health Care Specialist and they will find the best solution for you.

 Also read – Mouth-guards